lubusIN/blablablocks-formats/README.md

 ## Installation

-1. Download the plugin files
+1. Download the latest release zip file from GitHub  <!--TODO - GH link to be added for release -->
 2. Upload to your WordPress `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Start using the new formats in your block editor